HUD CAIVRS Report and FHA Loan Applications

 As a potential FHA borrower, you won't be able to check CAIVRS for yourself; an FHA-approved lender has to verify your credit status in the database.

-If the lender has determined you are in default on a federal loan or have had a claim paid on a previous FHA loan, that information will be shared with you, including with which federal agency you're delinquent.
+If the lender has determined you are in default on a federal loan or have had a claim paid on a previous FHA loan, that information will be shared with you, including with the federal agency for which you're delinquent.
 This also means you become ineligible for an FHA loan.

 However, once you take the time to work with the appropriate agency to either arrange a payment plan or pay the debt in full, you could try again for an FHA loan.
 But if your CAIVRS record indicates that you previously defaulted on an FHA loan, you'd have to wait until after three years pass before applying for a new, FHA-backed loan.